Pink pigeon found in NYC may have been dyed for gender reveal

-MANHATTAN (PIX11) — A pink pigeon showing signs of malnutrition may have been dyed for a gender reveal, according to a New York City wildlife rehabilitation center.
+MANHATTAN (WPIX) – A pink pigeon found in a New York City park may have been dyed for a gender reveal, according to the city’s wildlife rehabilitation center.

 The Wild Bird Fund shared a picture of the pink pigeon on Twitter on Monday.
-The pigeon, who’s barely more than a fledgling, should be white, according to the organization.
+The pigeon, who is barely more than a fledgling, should be white, according to the organization.

 “Pigeons come in many different colors, but pink isn’t one of them.
 This king pigeon was deliberately dyed and released,” the Wild Bird Fund tweeted.
 “As a domestic bird unable to find food in the wild, fly well or escape predators, this poor kid had it bad enough before being dyed.”